Bachelor of Science in Mechanical Engineering

 Assistant Professor of Mechanical Engineering

-Dr. Zhou is currently an Assistant Professor in Mechanical Engineering at Purdue University Northwest (PNW).
-Courses: General Thermodynamics II, Fluid Mechanics, Intro to Microfluidics.
+Ran Zhou is currently an assistant professor in mechanical engineering at Purdue University Northwest.
+Courses include General Thermodynamics II, Fluid Mechanics and Intro to Microfluidics.